mlacs-developers/mlacs/README.md

     $ pip install -r requirements.txt --find-links /packages_directory --no-index #No internet

 On calculator, the `--find-links` allows to specify the directory where the packages are, for that it is necessary to download them beforehand via a `pip download` or directly on `https://pypi.org/!`.
 The `--no-index` prevents pip from fetching packages from the online repository.
-Finally, you can install MLACS in editable version:
+Finally, you can install MLACS:

-    $ pip install -e /path_to/mlacs/ # Path to setup.py
+	$ pip install --upgrade . # In main directory /path_to/mlacs/

 At the end, we can check that the package is loaded: